-- 10.30 The Gypsy, Traveller and Travelling Showpeople communities should have access to appropriate accommodation to meet their needs.
-Sites can be either in the defined settlement boundary or within the countryside provided that they are in locations where facilities and services, such as schools and local shops, are accessible (in accordance with Policy COM14). - 10.31 Following government guidance emphasising the need for local authorities to cooperate, the Council joined with ten other authorities in Hampshire and commissioned a Gypsy & Traveller Accommodation Assessment (GTAA, 2017), in order to quantify the level of need for traveller sites in the area.
-The Council is reviewing its evidence base and has commissioned an updated Gypsy and Traveller Accommodation Assessment (GTAA) on the current level of need.
+- 10.32 The Gypsy, Traveller and Travelling Showpeople communities should have access to appropriate accommodation to meet their needs.
+Sites can be either in the defined settlement boundary or within the countryside provided that they are in locations where facilities and services, such as schools and local shops, are accessible (in accordance with Policy COM14). - 10.33 Following government guidance emphasising the need for local authorities to cooperate, the Council joined with ten other authorities in Hampshire and commissioned a Gypsy & Traveller Accommodation Assessment (GTAA, 2017), in order to quantify the level of need for traveller sites in the area.